Capitalising on the enduring popularity of the Tank, Cartier has (re)launched the Tank Must de Cartier at Watches & Wonders 2021.

 The new Tank watches are eligible for Cartier Care program, which entails a warranty extension, taking the total to eight years.

-And to mark the debut of the new Tank models, Cartier is offering a “complementary maintenance and service to any owner of this watch, regardless of the year it was created”, basically any vintage Les Must de Cartier Tank gets a free overhaul.
-Presumably, this complementary service will not be offered forever, so Tank owners are advised to act on the offer sooner rather than later.
+And to mark the debut of the new Tank models, Cartier is offering a “complementary maintenance and service to any owner of this watch, regardless of the year it was created” – which applies to any vintage Les Must de Cartier Tank.
+Presumably, the complementary servicing will not be a permanent offering – there was a similar, limited-time offer for vintage Pasha models last year – so Tank owners would do well to act sooner rather than later.

 Cartier Tank Must Monochrome Colours Large Model